herv3us/nature-webshop/README.md

 # Nature - your adventure starts here 💚

 A project for school, where we were suppose to make a fictional webshop with the theme - Nature.

-As a guest you can browse products, see a more detaild popup about the product, when clicking on a product.
+As a guest you can browse products, see a more detailed popup about the product, when clicking on a product.

-As a customer you can login and add products to your cart, change the amount of products in cart and make a purtchase.
+As a customer you can login and add products to your cart, change the amount of products in cart, remove products from the cart and make a purchase.

-As an logged in admin, you can update already existing products, add new products and delete products.
+As an logged in admin for the webshop, you can update already existing products, add new products and delete products.

 ## Links 🏄🏼‍♀️